tmarsteel/coding-bash/docs/git-subcommands.md

 Prints the default branch and exits with status 0.
 If not in a git repository or no defualt branch is recognized, prints an error message and exits with status 1.

+### git reword

+Change the commit message of the HEAD commit.

 ### git-update

 Updates the current branch from the default branch und pushes the changes.
 The method can be chosen (`--merge` or `--rebase`), the default is rebase.